mmkhovan/ansible-create-winvm/README.md

 You need to copy this role to your roles folder.($HOME/roles).
 And copy depl.yml to your home folder($HOME/depl.yml) Run playbook with:
- - ansible-playbook --extra-vars "password=<yourpassword>" depl.yml
+ - ansible-playbook --extra-vars "password=yourpassword np_ver=8.1.2" depl.yml

 License